Heejoy/Heejoy.github.io/README.md

 ### Why is my resume not showing up?

-If your resume isn't showing on, check the upload format and ensure it meets the site's requirements.
+If your resume isn't showing, check the upload format and ensure it meets the site's requirements.

 Make sure your profile is fully filled out because missing information might hide your resume.